J-Nahman/SOEN287-Website-Project/README.md

 >ENSURE DOCKER DESKTOP IS DOWNLOADED (personal accounts are free and allows for creating and running backend db from files)

->IN TERMINAL RUN npm docker-start
+>IN TERMINAL RUN: npm run docker-start

->IN TERMINAL RUN npm init-db
+>IN TERMINAL RUN: npm run init-db

->IN TERMINAL RUN npm start
+>IN TERMINAL RUN: npm start

 >START LIVE SERVER AND LOG IN AS STUDENT

 >BOOKING SHOULD WORK